artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ## General

 Now for some real challenges.
+I solved two out of three challenges in this category.

 ### OSINT: Malware author intel for hire